 "The cloud" has been a tech buzzword for years.
-But what is it, really?
+But what really is it?

-Simply put, cloud solutions like Microsoft Azure are a network of servers accessible anywhere.
+Simply put, the cloud is a network of servers accessible anywhere.
 Some servers store data, others run applications and processes.
 Some application providers, such as Adobe, offer their applications as cloud applications, meaning you don't have to install or run them on your servers.
 Similarly, you can store your information, tools and applications "in the cloud" somewhere off-site, or on-premises but accessible from anywhere.